ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

   - `kyber768`
   - `kyber1024`

-These kyber algorithms are recommended by the Open Quantum Safe (OQS) project community.
-To find out more, see [CRYSTALS-Kyber](https://github.com/open-quantum-safe/liboqs/blob/master/docs/algorithms/kem/kyber.md){: external}.
+The quantum safe algorithms are recommended by {{site.data.keyword.cloud_notm}}.
+To find out more about the algorithms, see [CRYSTALS-Kyber](https://github.com/open-quantum-safe/liboqs/blob/master/docs/algorithms/kem/kyber.md){: external}.
 {: note}